 1. Protect your employees’ health & safety

-Putting a stop to distracted driving will keep your employees as safe as possible and creates a work environment that puts safety at the forefront.
+Putting a stop to distracted driving will keep your employees as safe as possible and creates a work environment that puts worker health and safety at the forefront.

 2. It’s easy to be proactive

-Today, there are excellent options when it comes to distracted driving technology that can help avoid many preventable incidents.
+Today, there are excellent options when it comes to distracted driving technology that can help avoid many preventable workplace injuries, risk, and safety issues.

 3. Protect your business